somebeaver/Lowrider.js/README.md

 rendering process into a few distinct steps.
 This section may seem daunting, but in reality, all of this happens behind the scenes.

-The table below maps each lifestyle step to a hook and a verb class method.
+The table below maps each lifecycle step to a hook and a verb class method.

 | Step          | Hook        | Method (verb) |
 |---------------|-------------|---------------|